 Knowing the basics of health and fitness is an important life skill.
 Health is the most important good that we have, after all.
 In my view this should actually be taught in schools more.
 If you understand these fundamentals, you should be able to build and follow a basic fitness routine yourself.
 Especially if you are a personal trainer, the programming for your clients should go beyond just exercise routines.
 You should be able to include holistic aspects such as the right nutrition for the right objective and the appropriate recovery technique for the right moment.

-In this article I will go over fitness basics and also introduce a new e-learning course.
+In this article I will go over fitness basics and also introduce my new e-learning course.
 In this course we teach all the details of the various aspects of a holistic fitness concept and cover theory as well as putting this knowledge into action.

 Learn How To Build Health and Training Routines: New Online Fitness Courses